czeludzki/CZImagePreviewer/README.md

     /// longPress gesture event happened with Previewer func imagePreviewer(_ previewer: Previewer, didLongPressAtIndex index: Int)

-    /// By default, Previewer did add two kind of gesture for dismiss: UITapGesture and UIPanningGesture.
+    /// By default, Previewer did add two kinds of gesture for dismiss: UITapGesture and UIPanningGesture.
-    /// Call when Tap or Panning gesture did happened.
-The returning Boolean value is deciding this dismiss should be happen. func imagePreviewer(_ previewer: Previewer, shouldDismissWithGesture gesture: UIGestureRecognizer, at index: Int) -> Bool
+    /// Call when Tap or Panning gesture been trigger.
+The returning Boolean value is deciding this dismiss should be happen or not. func imagePreviewer(_ previewer: Previewer, shouldDismissWithGesture gesture: UIGestureRecognizer, at index: Int) -> Bool

     /// Call after Previewer executed method: `deleteItems(at indexs: [Int])`